 If you spot any other differences, please share them with us in the comments.

-It is amazing how the sport evolves as our understanding of swimming science becomes more astound.
+It is amazing to see how the sport evolves as our understanding of hydrodynamics improves.
+Who knows what the butterfly of the future will look like?

 Swim Advice Topics

-The Ultimate Match Up - Michael Phelps Vs. Mark Spitz (How Has The Butterfly Stroke Changed Over The Years?) is part of the following categories: Butterfly, Top Swimmers, Michael Phelps, Olympics, Mark Spitz and is meant for swimmers in: Level 3 - Intermediate, Level 4 - Advanced
+Phelps vs. Spitz: How the Butterfly Stroke Evolved is part of the following categories: Butterfly, Top Swimmers, Michael Phelps, Olympics, Mark Spitz and is meant for swimmers in: Level 3 - Intermediate, Level 4 - Advanced

 Swimming articles you might also like: